Bucks vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Bucks Betting Records & Stats

-- Milwaukee's 82 games this season have gone over this contest's total of 220.5 points 50 times.
+- Milwaukee and its opponents have gone over 217.5 combined points in 58 of 82 games this season.

-- The average total in Milwaukee's outings this year is 230.2, 9.7 more than this matchup's over/under.
+- The average total in Milwaukee's outings this year is 230.2, 12.7 more points than this game's over/under.

 - Milwaukee has won 54, or 81.8%, of the 66 games it has played as the favorite this season.